shannonturner/text-to-bitmap/README.md

 Actual creation of the bitmap in Python is loosely based on http://pseentertainmentcorp.com/smf/index.php?topic=2034.0

 Text-to-Bitmap now has two versions: ASCII (initial release) and Unicode.
+Text to Bitmap now also includes an API.

 -----------------------
 Unicode Version Notes: